 - Theology, Social Ethics and Justice education for faith in public life,

 - The promotion of dialogue between Black and Womanist Theologians, Church Leaders and Community Activists

 - Prophetic Black preaching for humanizing hope and justice

 - The development of research materials on the history of African American religion in America, leadership in Black churches, and Black and Womanist theology

 AFRICAN AMERICAN CHURCH PRAXIS

-The Institute is a center for research on issues of theology and ministry in the African American religious tradition.
-Scholarly research during the past decade has documented the historical, theological, and social importance of the African American church as the foundation of African American culture.
-The current research focus of the Institute is the legacy of African American religious leadership.
-The Institute has made an important beginning in developing a research base as a result of the acquisition of the papers of the late Kelly Miller Smith.
-The gift of the Smith Papers provides the Institute with the opportunity to research the particular ecclesiology and theological perspectives of an important African American church leader.
-Because of the expansive volume of the Smith Papers and the various leads and links to other significant church leaders, civil rights leaders, and other social activities, the Institute's goal is to develop a comprehensive research archive on African American religious leaders.
-Over the past two decades valuable research has been done on the historical, theological, and social importance of African American churches.
+The Institute has made an important beginning in developing a research base as a result of the acquisition of the papers of the late Kelly Miller Smith, Sr. The gift of the Smith Papers provides the Institute with the opportunity to research the particular ecclesiology and theological perspectives of an important African American church leader.
+Because of the expansive volume of the Smith Papers and the various leads and links to other significant church leaders, civil rights leaders, and other social activities, the Institute's goal is to develop a comprehensive research archive on Black religious leadership.
 This research has revealed the theological impact and leadership qualities of African American church leaders.